cloudedbats/cloudedbats/README.md

 Inventory reports, scientific articles and data papers contain a lot of important data that has better impact if it is spread.
 CloudedBats will have support for the exchange data format DarwinCore-Archive, DwC-A.

-I'm have done some work using DarwinCore-Archive for marine biological monitoring data and I think this is the most promising format today for data exchange regarding biological monitoring data.
+I have done some work using DarwinCore-Archive for marine biological monitoring data and I think this is the most promising format today for data exchange regarding biological monitoring data.

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_dwca